MayuriKhinvasara/CanvasDrawView/README.md

 About Data Structures
 Used 'LinkedList' of Shape objects to suit the required functionalities and minimize time and space complexity.

+## Article Publication
+A detailed article explaining canvas creation and custom drawing for this repo is [here](https://medium.com/@mayuri.k18/android-canvas-for-drawing-and-custom-views-e1a3e90d468b)

 ## Screenshots

 <img alt="Canvas Main Page" height="450px" src="CanvasShapes.png" />